neoking89/owlsight/README.md

 pip install owlsight[voice]
 ```

-For offline operation with tika-server.jar file, enabling you to use the `DocumentReader` class (which includes Apache Tika functionality):
+For operating in an offline environment with tika-server.jar file, enabling you to use the `DocumentReader` class (which includes Apache Tika functionality):
 ```
 pip install owlsight[offline]
 ```